GreatSealUSA/GreatSealUSA_Art/Pluribus_Learning/Age_7/Pluribus_Learning_Age_7_and_Above.md

 But we can not face the very best goodness of the founding fathers?
 What kind of patriotism and pride in humanity is that?
 That we can't be proud of a teaching and spiritual system that promotes world peace and mutual understanding, democracy?

 We have a diamond covered in badness.
-How native Amricans / first peoples / native peoples were treated.
+How native Americans / first peoples / native peoples were treated.
 How slavery was carried into the nation from The Bible of 1,700 years earlier.
 How women were not allowed to vote.
-But we avoid the best part, a "We is All of Us" Pluribus system that is printed on every slip of paper we carry?
+But we avoid the best part, a "We is All of Us" Pluribus system that is printed on slips of paper we carry all over?